Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 The Robotic Car Project

-As the development effort in core technology and concepts continues,
+As the development effort in core technology and novel concepts continues,

 Company reserves the right to change some specifications and data or is not available or

-suitable for public dissemination for all products.
-Pre-production information is not fully available for some products at this time.
+suitable for widespread dissemination for all products.
+Pre-production information is not fully available for some specific products at this precise time.

-Customizations and other options may result in an additional cost.
+Customizations and other intriguing options may undoubtedly result in an additional cost.

 Company is not liable for the use, installation,

 performance or fitness of this vehicle, component, or its systems.

 Your purchase indicates you assume the risk of its proper use, operation, maintenance and its subsequent installation and

 end user training

-company patented intellectual property is strictly enforced and protected.
+Company patented and other intellectual property is strictly enforced and proactively protected.

-the systems it sells from component defects or failure for the period of one year after purchase.
+the unique systems it sells from component defects or failure for the typical period of one year after completing your purchase.

 Company is a privately owned, 100% American company and based in the state of Wisconsin.

 OEM engineered products and systems are designed, made, built, and assembled in the state of Wisconsin, USA.

-company strives to use American domestic components whenever possible.
+Company strives to intentionally use American domestic components whenever possible.

-Some of the components may be sourced from the only available manufacturer, which may be owned, created or delivered from other countries.
+Some of the key components may be sourced from the only available manufacturer, which may be owned, created, or delivered from other countries.